EMS Billing & Medical Records Overview

 For Those Experiencing Financial Difficulties

-When patients are treated and/or transported via ambulance by LAFD emergency medical services personnel, records are routinely prepared and may be available to the patient and his or her authorized representatives.
+When patients are treated and/or transported via ambulance by LAFD emergency medical services personnel, records are routinely prepared and may be available to the patient and their authorized representatives.
 Fees may apply.
 Since medical records are highly confidential under Federal and State law, the LAFD must follow stringent guidelines when responding to requests to release medical records and other protected health information (PHI).
-These requirements are designed to ensure that a patient’s medical record remains confidential and is only released at the request of the patient or as otherwise allowed under law.
+These requirements are designed to ensure that a patient's medical record remains confidential and is only released at the request of the patient or as otherwise allowed under law.

 If a patient is incapacitated or otherwise unable to sign an authorization form and an authorized representative is acting on their behalf, the representative's relationship to the patient must be identified and official documentation evidencing the representative's legal authority to act and sign on the patient's behalf must be provided.
 The following legal documents are commonly submitted: